metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 6. WarningLogging

 Note that some of these may be auto adjusted after setting `Develop` to `$true`\
-Then restart PowerShell and run `.\SetupFirewall.ps1` to apply firewall, or at least run `Initialize-Project` function which will prompt you to perform recommended and required checks.
+Then restart PowerShell and run `.\SetupFirewall.ps1` to deploy firewall, or at least run `Initialize-Project` function which will prompt you to perform recommended and required checks.

 Detailed description of variables is located in `Config\ProjectSettings.ps1`

-After project was intialized `ProjectCheck` variable should be disabled, logging variables can be disabled too.
+Once repository was intialized `ProjectCheck` variable should be disabled, logging variables can be disabled too.

 If you don't have this environment setup, you'll have to do this some other way around for your